PotHix/pothix.github.com/content/places/berlin.md

 ## Airport

-I only got to know Berlin Brandenburg, while going to Pisa after spending some time in Berlin, as I arrived in Berlin by train.
+I only got to know Berlin Brandenburg while going to Pisa after spending some time in Berlin, as I arrived in Berlin by train.

-The airport is not close to the city, but other than that, it worked well for me.
+The airport is not close to the city, it's around 1h by train, but it's quite easy to get there by buying an extended (ABC) ticket and taking the S train.

-I got the train in downtown and got to the airport in ~1 hour.
+Arrive in the terminal 1, and I had to go to the terminal 2, and it took me around 10 minutes to get there.
+The security and boarding was quite simple, but I was doing a 1-bag trip, so YMMV.

 ## Transport